toml-lang/toml/README.md

 key = "value"
 ```

-Keys may be either bare or quoted. **Bare keys** may only contain letters,
+Keys may be either bare or quoted. **Bare keys** may only contain ASCII letters,
-numbers, underscores, and dashes (`A-Za-z0-9_-`).
+ASCII digits, underscores, and dashes (`A-Za-z0-9_-`).
 Note that bare keys are
-allowed to be composed of only digits, e.g. `1234`, but are always interpreted
+allowed to be composed of only ASCII digits, e.g. `1234`, but are always
-as strings. **Quoted keys** follow the exact same rules as either basic strings
+interpreted as strings. **Quoted keys** follow the exact same rules as either
-or literal strings and allow you to use a much broader set of key names.
-Best
+basic strings or literal strings and allow you to use a much broader set of key
-practice is to use bare keys except when absolutely necessary.
+names.
+Best practice is to use bare keys except when absolutely necessary.

 ```toml
 key = "value"